RelishedChicken/OpenRGBHTTPServer/README.md

 Status | http://localhost:8080/status | Returns `0` if lights are off (black) and returns `1` if they are any colour and on (note these are returned in the HTML body.
 Set Colour | http://localhost:8080/set?val=[HEX-COLOUR] | Sets colour of PC lighting with `[HEX-COLOUR]` being any Hexadecimal colour.
 Get Colour | http://localhost:8080/set | Returns the colour as a Hexadecimal (e.g. `#754643`).

+## Extra Settings
+If you'd like to have a fading animation between colour changes and turning lights on and off, change the boolean `useColourFading` to `true`.
+This will enable it.
+Note: this is a very basic implementation of it and therefore may be buggy with slower devices.

 ## Smart Home (HomeKit)
 To do this, I used HomeBridge and a plugin for it called homebridge-better-http-rgb (https://www.npmjs.com/package/homebridge-better-http-rgb).
 It allows you to configure a HomeKit accessory that uses HTTP calls to turn RGB lighting on, off and change thier colour.
 If you need any help with this the before-mentioned link should help.